jamiddd/work-connect-android/README.md

   </tr>
   <tr>
     <td>Creating a simple project post</td>
+    <td>Project fragment screen</td>
+  </tr>
+</table>

-    <td>Project fragment screen.
-Where people can see your project in detail.
+Here people can see your project in detail.
 Here you can link all your websites where you have created the actual project.
 Users can request to join your project.
-Basically, once they join and know your websites, they can visit and collaborate there.</td>
+Basically, once they join and know your websites, they can visit and collaborate there.
-  </tr>
-</table>